jcolag/entropy-arbitrage/2024-03-14-nth-degree.md

  > **BARCLAY**: I'm picking up visual wavelengths only.
 Between forty-five hundred and seven thousand ångströms.

 This line strikes me as utterly bizarre.
-First, I can't imagine anybody using [ångströms](https://en.wikipedia.org/wiki/Angstrom) to measure visible light, because you only get a factor of ten larger than using International Standard (SI) hundreds of nanometers, which doesn't really gain you anything, especially when the numbers end in zeroes.
+First, I can't imagine anybody using {% wiki Angstrom|ångströms|en %} to measure visible light, because you only get a factor of ten larger than using International Standard (SI) hundreds of nanometers, which doesn't really gain you anything, especially when the numbers end in zeroes.
 Second, that range runs through almost the entire visible spectrum, from blue-on-the-border-of-violet through the more-orange parts of red, so why specify the range of visible-to-human wavelengths at all?

  > **LAFORGE**: Don't mention it.
 You're one of my top engineers.
 It's about time you got in on some of the interesting stuff.
 This...this is why I'm in Starfleet.